manfredsteyer/temp-blog/index.md

 });
 ```

-This bridges the gap between NgModules and Standalone Components.
+This bridges the gap between ``NgModule``s and Standalone Components.
 The shown example uses this concept to provide services for the router, NGRX, and the ``HttpClientService``.
 As usual, the used ``RouterModule`` is called with ``forRoot`` which takes the top-level router configuration.

-Please note, that the usage of ``importProvidersFrom`` will peak off over time, as more and more libraries will provide functions for directly setting up and configuring their providers.
+Please note, that the usage of ``importProvidersFrom`` will peak off over time, as more and more libraries will provide functions for directly configuring their providers.
 For instance, there is the idea of providing a ``configureRouter`` function for setting up the router:

 ```typescript
 providers:[